adonespitogo/AdoBot/README.md

 I developed this project with the code-maintainability in mind.
 I'm a web developer and not a mobile developer so what you can see here is the best design I could come up.
 I'm still trying to improve the code base of this app in my spare time for easy maintainance and to encourage other developers to contribute.

 # Features
- - hidden app icon (stealth mode)
+ - Hidden app icon (stealth mode)
- - get sms in realtime or scheduled
+ - Get SMS in realtime or scheduled
- - get call logs in realtime or scheduled
+ - Get call logs in realtime or scheduled
- - get contacts
+ - Get contacts
+ - Send SMS
- - monitor location
+ - Monitor location
- - update apk remotely
+ - Update apk remotely
- - data collected are retained in database
+ - Data collected are retained in database
- - realtime notifications about device status
+ - Realtime notifications about device status
  - For android 6 and above:
    - You can view the permissions of the app
    - The app asks for permission when a certain command is sent the there is no permission